rcfgroup/headfake/README.md

 ## What is Headfake?
-**Hea**lth **d**ata **fake**r is a Python-based package which allows the user to use a declarative approach to create fake or test data sets. using either Python code or a YAML template file.
+**Hea**lth **d**ata **fake**r is a Python-based package which allows the user to use a declarative approach to create fake or test data sets. using either Python code, or a YAML or JSON-based template file.

 The package can be embedded directly into Python scripts, or it can be used through a command-line script.